jan-bogaerts/mark/src/markdownCode.md

 ##### paragraph section
 - the paragraph-section component contains actions related to the markup used in the text for applying markdown formatting.
 - all buttons use an appropriate icon as content, no text.
+- all buttons are wrapped in a tooltip (from the antd library) containing an extensive description of the action.
 - it supports the following actions
   - indent: a button to increase the indent of the current line or selection.
 The selection-service performs this action on the selected text or current cursor position.
+    - use the icon MdFormatIndentDecrease from react-icons
   - unindent: a button to decrease the indent of the current line or selection.
 The selection-service performs this action on the selected text or current cursor position.
+    - icon: MdOutlineFormatIndentDecrease from react-icons

 ##### font section
 - the font-section component contains actions related to the markup used in the text for applying markdown formatting.
 - all buttons use an appropriate icon as content, no text.
+- all buttons are wrapped in a tooltip (from the antd library) containing an extensive description of the action.
 - whenever the text selection is changed (in the selection-service), the state of the toggle buttons is updated to reflect the state of the selected text.
+- whenever the cursor position is changed (in the position-tracking-service, event: pos-changed), update the state of the buttons.
 - it supports the following actions
   - bold: a toggle button to set the bold state on/off on the selected text and to show the state of the current selection.
   - italic: a toggle button to set the italic state on/off on the selected text and to show the state of the current selection.
   - underline: a toggle button to set the underline state on/off on the selected text and to show the state of the current selection.
   - strike-though: a toggle button to set the strike-through state on/off on the selected text and to show the state of the current selection.
+- all actions call the `selectionService.setBlockStyle` function to apply the selection and `selectionService.getBlockStyles` to set the state of te buttons.

 #### preferences
 - the preferences-tab component is a wrapper that displays it's children in a row.